hmrc/help-frontend/README.md

 ## Running the UI acceptance/integration tests

-The UI and ZAP tests are based on the template at https://github.com/hmrc/platform-example-ui-journey-tests with some modifications to allow them to be run as part of the microservice repository.
+The UI and ZAP tests are based on the template at https://github.com/hmrc/platform-test-example-ui-journey-tests.

-To run the UI acceptance tests locally, you will need a copy of Chrome and the Chrome browser driver installed at /usr/local/bin/chromedriver
 ```
 ./run_acceptance_tests.sh
 ```

-The Chrome driver is available at https://chromedriver.chromium.org/

 ## Running ZAP scan locally